MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 Q2.
 Do we really need to look at all of the cut segments, shouldn't we just be able to look at the ones that are closest to the external VirtualPoints?

 A2.
-While such an approach can work for simple cases it does not work in general and the algorithm i've outlined is really the best we can do.
-Take as an example a circle lying in the plane with a center point (0,0) and with VirtualPoints distributed on the path of the circle with uneven spacing, lets call this Knot C for circle.
-Then arrange 3 VirtualPoints far above the circle in a line where their x and y coordinates are 0,0 and they only differ by their z coordinate and let's call this Knot L for line. since the distance from Knot L to any point on Knot C is constant, we must look at every cut segment in  Knot C.
+While such an approach can work for simple cases  that lie in the plane, it does not work in general and the algorithm i've outlined is really the best we can do.
+Take as an example a circle lying in the plane with a center point at (0,0) and with VirtualPoints distributed on the path of the circle with uneven spacing, lets call this Knot C for circle.
+Then arrange 3 VirtualPoints far above the circle in a line where their x and y coordinates are 0,0 and they only differ by their z coordinate and let's call this Knot L for line. since the distance from Knot L to any point on Knot C is constant, we must look at every cut segment in  Knot C to find out which will be in hte correct ordering.

 Ok so now we know we must at least look at all of the segments once, but why this business with two cut segments?